 The FET audit revealed that very few colleges nationally - only 17 out of 50 (N = 44) - keep exit data on students.
 This lack of key data renders claims about the employability of FET college graduates highly unreliable.
 Since so few colleges actually keep student exit data, however, these figures are hardly representative.
 The key finding here is in fact the paucity of colleges keeping data on student destinations - an important task for colleges in the context of unsubstantiated claims about the employability of FET college graduates.

-Provincially, the situation is better with half (3 out of 6) of the Western Cape's colleges keeping such data.
-The college under investigation, however, is one which does not keep such records.
+Provincially, the situation is better where half (3 out of 6) of the colleges keep exit data.
+Northlink College is one of these.